tosc/vim/README.md

 	Try this mapping:
 	xnoremap p pgvy
 	Does this break any actions that use operators with p?
-* Use alt bindings for jumping between tabtops?
-Alt+H Alt-L Look to make sure those are safe to bind.
 * Split my vimrc into a basefile that doesn't require any plugins and one that does.
 	- Keeps 2 repositories for the two versions.
+	- Split vimrc into smaller files.
+Especially want to move foldingmethods to separate.
+* Try using YCMD server for code completion, if that doesn't work then try moving my code completion to VH.
+* Only do the auto-save temp file when execute mode is running.
+* Add readline for the statusbar to slowgit update like before.

 ### Low
+* Make a new repo for dotfiles and move my dotfiles there.
 * VimHelper
-* VimHelper
 	Check if you can make python focus other vim instance.
 If so, add other vims buffers to ö and make them switchable with ö.
-	Move my autocomplete to vimhelper.
-* Add a bind in unite to change sorting method from time to name.
 * TagGenerator
 	* helptags for vim
-	* todo
-* Change my unite snippet source to non volatile.
-* Echo result of rm mv add.
-Echomsg?
-* Make my draw into a real plugin.
 * Download all external binaries for windows and put them at a convenient location to make installing vim easier.
 * Add bat and sh script for installing my vim.
-* Better names in Ã¶.
-* cp in unite.
-* Split vimrc into smaller files.
-Especially want to move foldingmethods to separate.